yus/quantum-lens-desktop/README.md

 Idea of app coming from exploration Quantum Divergence Barrier at partially odd formula
 & Optical Relative Transmission as part of Aalener Optik-Formelrechner (GPL3),
-legendary works of Emma Neuter and strongest will of my mom and all your best friends. 🌿💮
+legendary works of Emma Neuter and strongest will of my mom and all her best friends. 🌿💮

 <img src="assets/icon.png" align="center" width="256px" />